 Literal interpretations lends themselves more towards costume than DisneyBound, like the Mickey example here.
 This is best left for the kids, who look simply adorable (whilst a grown man, not so much!)

-Feel free to let little ones go all out with Tinker Bell or Buzz Lightyear wings in the park, so long as they’re comfortable.
+Kids up to age 12 can dress in costume.
+Feel free to let little ones go all out with complete costumes in the park, so long as they’re comfortable.
+And be sure they are wearing real, comfortable shoes and not dress up costume shoes.

 Tinker Bell – Baby Girls’ Tinker Bell Deluxe Infant Costume